carly-cheung/cupcakes/2018/bowtie_tutorial/README.md

 ```
 Go back to your instance.

-# Tmux or Screen
-We want to start Bowtie2 in a tmux/screen session since this lets us multiplex the screen.

-Quick-launch tmux session: `tmux`

-Named tmux session: `tmux new -s bowtie`

-_Note:_ This tutorial will be done using tmux key bindings.
-Google "gnu screen cheat sheet" to find the corresponding screen key bindings.

 # Activate Conda Environment
 Bowtie2 is installed in the conda environment _py2_ (SRST2, which depends on Bowtie2 and Python 2, is installed here as well).